MoserMichael/jscriptparse/PYXDESIGN.md

 - the runtime is interpreter that works on the AST (abstract syntax tree)

-  Strictness of semantics: should be similar to python: reading undefined variables is an error, does not allow too much type conversion.
+  Strictness of semantics: should be similar to python:
+    - reading undefined variables is an error,
+    - do not allow too much type conversion. (don't allow to add string to number - unlike javascript)
+    - multi assignment: it is an error if the number of elements in the right hand side does not match the number of left hand side

 - syntax: go - like syntax (in the sense of: less frequent braces, but without strong typing)